TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   - Output to an `http-out` node as a response to a request
   - Output to a `ui_template` node for incorporation in Dashboard UI's

-* **NEW NODE** - `uib-save` - Easily save files to uibuilder-specific locations

-  Select a deployed uibuilder node as the "parent" and the server folder location will be set for you so that you don't need to remember it.

-  Why?

-  - Save `msg._ui` configuration data to a static JSON which can then be used to load an entire UI on page load.
-  - Save/update files that are automatically available via the uibuilder web.
-For example a static web page that is perhaps updated periodically.
-This could also work with data, JavaScript, CSS, etc. In fact anything that can be serialised or that is already a string.
-  - Use with the `uib-html` node to save static HTML files built via `uib-element` or some other flow that outputs `msg._ui` configurations.

 * ~~**NEW NODE** - `uib-get` - Gets data from a page's DOM.
 Will use the `uiGet` function.~~ No longer needed, use `msg._uib` commands in std msg.

 * Continuing documentation improvements